Library Behavior Policy

 • Lying on the floor/ furniture or resting feet (with or without shoes) on the furniture.

-• Creating disruptive noises such as loud talking, screaming or banging on computer keyboards.
+• Creating disruptive noises such as loud talking, screaming, or banging on computer keyboards.

 • Using audio devices without headphones or with headphones set at a volume that is disturbing to others.